-- the distance of the plants from the designated shellfish area - the WFD status of the water bodies within which the plants are located - the WFD risk designations associated with the plants and the reasoning behind the designations
+- the distance of the plants from the designated shellfish area - the WFD status of the water bodies within which the plants are located - the WFD risk designations associated with the plants

 The WFD risk assessment for water treatment plants dates back to the Article V characterisation process which was undertaken in 2004 and 2005.
-At that time expert opinion within the Local Authorities was used to indicate whether plants were 'at risk' of impacting on their surrounding water environment.
+At that time expert opinion was used to indicate whether plants were 'at risk' of impacting on their surrounding water environment.